 These are a few of your options if you decide to take advantage of the current special credit card sign-up bonus to diversify away from Avios.

-Remember that the free card offers 2,000 Virgin Points (usually no bonus) and the £160 annual fee card offers a huge 30,000 Virgin Points (usually 15,000 points), subject to hitting spending targets.
+Remember that the Reward+ card offers a huge 30,000 Virgin Points (usually 15,000 points), subject to hitting spending targets.
 Full details are on the Virgin Money website here.

 The 30,000 bonus points offer will end on 6th June.